 The Battle of Fântânele took place in 1849.
 July 6, 1849.

-Who won the Battle of Fântânele?
+What was the outcome of the Battle of Fântânele?

 The Romanian village militia were victorious against the Hungarian Honvéd punitive column.